 If you ask most fans of the National Basketball Association, LeBron James and Michael Jordan are probably the two most popular NBA players of their respective generations.
-There's a topic that tends to strike a nerve in many basketball fans, yet, it's a topic that many have grown tired of hearing debated.
-As someone that straddles both part of the fences when it comes to this topic, I can somewhat sympathize with those that have grown tired of this debate.
+There's a topic that tends to strike a nerve in many basketball fans, yet it's a topic that many have grown tired of hearing debated.
+As someone that straddles both parts of the fences when it comes to this topic, I can somewhat sympathize with those that have grown tired of this debate.
 However, I am also one of those fans whose own personal opinion on this topic keeps me talking about it with others.
 You could call it a guilty pleasure of sorts.

-Being someone that grew up during the 80's and 90's, I'll admit being a bit more partial to the NBA of old compared to today's NBA.
+Being someone that grew up during the '80s and '90s, I'll admit being a bit more partial to the NBA of old compared to today's NBA.
 You can call it getting older or maybe not wanting to forget about my childhood, but the NBA had a different feel to it back then.
-For me, that feeling has been gone for quite sometime.
+For me, that feeling has been gone for quite some time.
 I still appreciate today's NBA however, which is why I can honestly see why the argument of who's the better player between James and Jordan in their primes continues to rage on.

-A now retired Michael Jordan is 22 years LeBron James' senior.
-Even in the unlikely event that they happened to play one-on-one today, a still in his prime LeBron James would likely defeat a 52 year old Michael Jordan.
+A now-retired Michael Jordan is 22 years LeBron James' senior.
+Even in the unlikely event that they happened to play one-on-one today, a still-in-his-prime LeBron James would likely defeat a 52-year-old Michael Jordan.
 I'd go even further and say that he would probably do it in a fairly easy fashion.
-We'll never know which player in their prime was the best, however, one thing I'm personally sure of is whose legacy will reign higher in my eyes when it's said and done.
+We'll never know which player in their prime was the best; however, one thing I'm personally sure of is whose legacy will reign higher in my eyes when it's said and done.

 Although I'm more partial to Michael Jordan, I want to acknowledge that LeBron James is an amazingly gifted player that has accomplished much in his career.
 The goal here is not to bash, but to give personal insight on why I feel that LeBron will always be a step behind Michael.
-I don't expect everyone to agree with me on this topic, nor I am I an expert.
+I don't expect everyone to agree with me on this topic, nor am I an expert.
 I'm just a regular fan giving my thoughts.

-Playing With Other Superstars.
+Playing With Other Superstars

 Free agency in today's NBA is much more different than previous years of past.
-When you take a look back at the NBA during the 80's and 90's, a good portion of the superstar caliber players spent most if not all of their careers with the same organization.
+When you take a look back at the NBA during the '80s and '90s, a good portion of the superstar caliber players spent most if not all of their careers with the same organization.
 A legendary name like Earvin "Magic" Johnson was associated with the Los Angeles Lakers, just like the name Larry Bird was known throughout his career for being a Boston Celtic.

 While star NBA players of the past played together on the same teams, many of these players were drafted by and developed into stars by the organizations they played for.
 This is a practice that no longer holds much weight in today's NBA.
 Players like Kobe Bryant and Tim Duncan are becoming increasingly rare.
 These are examples of players that spent their entire career with the same organization.
 When you take a closer look at LeBron James' career, you'll notice that besides his first seven years in the league with the Cleveland Cavaliers, he has played with a plethora of current superstar players.